What Is Diverticulitis?

 - A full spectrum multi-vitamin and multi-mineral – although it would be ideal to take these in food form, many people with diverticulitis symptoms cannot tolerate whole food vitamins.
 Angstrom-sized, or nanoparticle minerals, are very easily tolerated and highly absorbable, but are also more expensive.
 While regular mineral supplements are not ideal, if you cannot afford the nano-sized minerals, they are certainly better than nothing.
-Due to the alkalizing (acid-lowering) effect of minerals (people with irritable bowel diseases tend to have a hyper-acidic pH), I strongly recommend that those with Diverticulosis take both the Bone Support nanoparticle minerals and the Trace Minerals for the most rapid healing.
+Due to the alkalizing (acid-lowering) effect of minerals (people with irritable bowel diseases tend to have a hyper-acidic pH), I strongly recommend that those with Diverticulosis take both the bone blend minerals and trace minerals in atom-sized (nano) form for the most rapid healing.

 - 2,000 to 4,000 IU of vitamin D3 per day.
 Discover the right dosage for your skin color and environment.